Skip to content

 The following types of revenue are classified as program revenues:

 • Revenues financed by those who purchase, use or directly benefit from the goods and services of the program.
-This group may extend beyond the boundaries of the reporting government’s taxpayers or citizenry or be a subset of it.
+This group may extend beyond the boundaries of the reporting state’s taxpayers or citizenry or be a subset of it.

 • Earnings on endowments or permanent fund investments that are restricted to programs specifically identified in the agreement or contract.